Frequently asked questions

 When can I apply and how long will it take?

-Applications are accepted all year round at any time.
+Applications can be submitted all year round at any time.
 Initial decisions are usually reached in 12 weeks but this varies.
+For guidance, accepted applications are formally approved at meetings of the Society's Council, which normally take place every April, June and December, and include a virtual meeting in September.
 Read more about the CGeog application process (PDF).

 How do I submit my application documents?